yimd85/loan-street-react-interview/README.md

 # Setup

-Fork the repo and clone locally
+Clone or Fork the repo

-You need npm and yarn installed (`brew install npm` and `brew install yarn`).
+You need npm and yarn installed (For Mac, `brew install npm` and `brew install yarn`).

 To install run `npm install`

 To start a local server run the command `yarn start` in the root directory of the repository.

+After completion you can

+- email chris.wu@loan-street.com a zip
+`git archive --format zip --output /full/path/to/zipfile.zip master`

+- Or you can submit a pull request

+- Or you can email the url of the repo if public

 # Assignment